 The Community Development Block Grant program is funded by the U.S. Department of Housing and Urban Development.
 The program awards funds to projects in order to improve the living and economic conditions of communities.
 If you’re interested in participating in the program, contact your local municipal or county officials to find out how the program operates in your area.

-If your childcare facility is located in a rural area, you may be eligible for the Community Facility Grant Program.
-This program works to provide affordable funding to essential community facilities that would finance the construction, expansion, and renovations of these facilities.
-Grants can cover up to 75% of the project costs.
-Cities, towns, and districts with fewer than 20,000 residents are eligible to apply for grants.
+If your child care business is located in a rural area, you may be eligible for the Community Facility Grant Program.
+This program works to provide affordable funding to essential local businesses and community facilities that would finance the construction, expansion, and renovation of these facilities.
+Grants can cover up to 75% of the project costs and you will incur costs for other expenses such as a license and business insurance.
+For your center to be legal, you need to meet the requirements for child care providers set by the Department of Children and Family Services (DCFS).
+Child care businesses in cities, towns, and districts with fewer than 20,000 residents are eligible to apply for grants.

 The Child Care Development Block Grant Act provides federal funding to states for child care subsidies for low-income families.
 The funds are granted to state and local government agencies and nonprofit organizations to subsidize the difference between the cost of families’ co-payments and the total cost of childcare.
-It works to improve the quality of childcare for families and financially assists daycares in making modifications to their centers in order to meet the program’s requirements.
+The financial incentives work to improve the quality of childcare for families and financially assist daycares in making modifications to their centers in order to meet the program’s requirements.
 In 2020, Congress increased funding for the grant by $550 million bringing the total fund up to $5.826 billion.

-Other grants include food programs and Department of Education grants for eligible universities and colleges with daycare centers.
+Other grants also allocate funds for variable expenses including food programs and Department of Education grants for eligible universities and colleges with daycare centers.

 If your childcare center does accept subsidy payments from parents, Kangarootime’s Subsidy Billing Platform makes them easy to manage.
 Now you can track attendance, create billing plans, manage reimbursements, and more.
 To learn more about this tool, click here.